Owner/ Executive Chef

 The scent of fresh apples that greets diners open entering Bouley calls to mind the original restaurant, but it is clear that time, travel and experience have only enhanced the skills of a master.
 At Bouley, Chef David continues to transport diners to new and exciting culinary heights.

 The Chef’s Pass, a private dining room seating 8-12 opened in November 2011.
 Allowing David to demonstrate firsthand how he assembles his dishes, the Chef’s Pass also gives him the opportunity to introduce his guests via Skype to purveyors and artisanal masters who inspire him.

 Brushstroke, in collaboration with Tsuji Culinary Institute, opened in April of 2011.
 Awarded a Michelin Star in its first year and listed in GQ’s list of the ten best restaurants in America, the restaurant continues the Bouley tradition of sharing, education, and creating dishes for better health.

-Our Brushstroke Restaurant and Private Events Spaces Bouley Botanical and Bouley Test Kitchen will remain open and will be further enhanced for your next exciting celebration!
+Bouley at Home and Bouley Test Kitchen are open and will be further enhanced for your next exciting celebration!